tjpilant/aigent/README.md

 ## Project Overview

 AIGENT is a comprehensive toolkit for AI development, focusing on document processing, AI agent trait management, dynamic prompt generation, and agent swarm management.
 The project's concept and agent flow philosophy align with that of Agency Swarm, aiming to streamline the process of creating, managing, and deploying AI agents for various applications.
-While currently implemented as a desktop application to address specific file handling challenges, AIGENT maintains its vision of facilitating collaborative AI development.
+AIGENT is now implemented as a web application to provide broader accessibility and easier deployment.

 ## Key Features

 1. **Document Conversion**: Convert PDF, DOCX, and image files to JSONL, TXT, MD, and DOCX formats for AI training.
 2. **AI Agent Trait Management**: Integrated system for managing AI agent traits and characteristics, with a vision for a hierarchical database structure.
 3. **Dynamic Prompt Generation**: Context-aware prompt generation for multiple use cases, laying the groundwork for sophisticated agent interactions.
-4. **PyQt5-based GUI**: User-friendly desktop interface for document conversion, trait management, and GPT agent creation.
+4. **Flask-based Web GUI**: User-friendly web interface for document conversion, trait management, and GPT agent creation.
 5. **Configuration Management**: Persistent settings for improved user experience, essential for managing complex AI agent configurations.
 6. **Logging System**: Comprehensive logging for better debugging and user support, crucial for monitoring agent activities and interactions.
 7. **OCR Integration**: Support for both Tesseract OCR and Google Cloud Vision API for enhanced text extraction from images and PDFs.